-Section 2 Reporting of Exploration Results (Criteria listed in the preceding section also apply to this section.)
+Section 1.02 Section 2 Reporting of Exploration Results

+(Criteria listed in the preceding section also apply to this section.)

 Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
-The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
-Misima Island is part of the Louisiade Archipelago within Milne Bay Province of PNG.
+The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to Misima Island is part of the Louisiade Archipelago within Milne Bay Province of PNG.
 It is situated in the Solomon Sea about 625 km east of Port Moresby, the capital of PNG.
-The site is located at an approximate latitude of 10° 40' South and longitude of 152° 47' E. The Property consists of a single Exploration Licence, (EL) 1747, comprising 53 sub blocks, covering a total area of 180 km2.
-This EL is valid and is currently in the renewal process to extend the licence to 20 March 2019.
+The site is located at an approximate latitude of 10° 40' South and longitude of 152° 47' E. The Property consists of a single Exploration Licence, (EL) 1747, comprising

+Criteria JORC Code explanation Commentary operate in the area.
+53 sub blocks, covering a total area of 180 km 2 .
+This EL is valid and is current to 20 March 2019.
 All conditions pertaining to compliance of the title have been met.
 The Property is located on the eastern portion of the island and includes the historic mining areas of Umuna and Quartz Mountain.
 There are no known impediments.
 KSN holds title via a farm in agreement between WCB Resources Ltd and WCB Pacific Pty Ltd, Pan Pacific Copper Ltd and Gallipoli Exploration Ltd. Gallipoli is the legal entity and tenement holder and is responsible for performing its obligations under the Mining Act 1992.
-Exploration done by other parties • Acknowledgment and appraisal of exploration by other parties.
+Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 The project area has been subject to mineral exploration by a number of previous parties, most notably Placer Pacific between 1987 to 2004.
 For a detailed summary of previous explorers' work readers are recommended to read the JORC Table 1 released with the November 2017 Misima resource update (ASX:KSN announcement 27 November 2017).
-Geology Deposit type, geological setting and style of mineralisation. • Misima Island forms part of the Louisiade Archipelago which is a continuation of the Papuan Fold Belt of the Papuan Peninsula offshore eastwards through the Papuan Plateau.
-The oldest rocks on Misima are Cretaceous to Paleogene metamorphic rocks, which can be subdivided into the western Awaibi Association and the younger overthrust eastern
+Geology Deposit type, geological setting and sty of mineralisation. · · · · · · · · · · · · · · · · · · ·